How Ominous is the Premonition of Future Global Warming?: Abstract

 \section{Abstract}

-Global warming, the phenomenon of increasing global average temperature in the recent decades, is receiving wide attention due to its very significant adverse effects on climate.
-Whether global warming will continue even in the future, is a question that is most important to investigate.
-In this regard, the so-called general circulation models (GCMs) have attempted to project the future climate, and nearly all of them exhibit alarming rates of global temperature rise in the future.
+Global warming -- the rise in global average temperatures observed in recent decades -- has drawn significant attention due to its profound and far-reaching impacts on the climate system.
+A critical question is whether this warming trend will continue into the future.
+General circulation models (GCMs) are the primary tools for projecting such future climate scenarios, and nearly all of them forecast an alarming increase in global temperatures.